This post was last updated on 11/22/23.

 Essentials and Professional editions of have a limit of five processes (per process type) and flows (per flow type) in each organization.
 For most logic in these editions, it is easier to use a process.

 How do I create a flow in Salesforce?

-- Drag the elements you want to use onto the canvas.
+Once you get your inputs setup, you can click the ‘+’ button after the start element - you will have a choice elements to carry out your business processes.
 Each element represents an action that the flow can execute.
 Examples of such actions include reading or writing Salesforce data, displaying information and collecting data from flow users, executing business logic, or manipulating data.